ILoveMemes/SoftwareTimer/README.md

 # SoftwareTimer
-Simple library for use software timer.
+Simple software timer to use.
 It provides a possibility to call a function at set time interval.

 ## Compatibility
 This library is compatible with all architectures.